 CTT w/muscle repair, FG to butt, lipo entire back, neck, thighs w/Dr. Cardenas...DONE!
-SO HAPPY seven months later!!
+SO HAPPY one year later!!

 I still can't believe I'm even doing this but...

 I've always been a bigger girl but at my highest, I was 252 POUNDS!!!
 (I'm 5'8) Did Weight Watchers, HCG and finally Phentermine w/low carbs and started dragging my ass to the gym at 5:30 am every single day, now I'm down to 175. :) :) :)

 I carry literally ALL my weight in my midsection (I have little chicken arms and legs) so even though I've lost less than 100 lbs, I have to get a CTT to cut out all the fat and my hip "handles".
 I figured while I was there, why not see about getting at least a little bit of an ass, as I've always wanted one but I'm so flat I'm almost concave.
 I had consultations with three doctors here in the US but read so many good things about Dr. Cardenas on Real Self that I booked a consultation with her and my husband I made a day trip to Mexico to meet her and see the surgery center and recovery house.

 She is AMAZING and Fatimeh is truly the sweetest person EVER!
 She actually took my husband and I in Dr. Cardenas's car to visit BCRH, then drove us to the border.
 She was so helpful and informative, and Dr. Cardenas isn't all snooty like so many of the doctors here are.
 My mind was made up, my husband agreed, and although initially the thought of surgery in a foregin country terrified me, thanks to WhiteGirlNoBooty, I feel completely comfortable booking her.
 I'm so excited!!